Account Manager VS. Account Executive: A Comparative Guide (2024)

 5. Negotiation and Contract Closure

 Negotiation is a key skill that Account Executives leverage to navigate the complexities of securing new clients.
-They engage in discussions with potential clients regarding pricing, terms, and conditions.
+They discuss pricing, terms, and conditions with potential clients.
 Account Executives are adept at finding common ground that satisfies both parties, ensuring a mutually beneficial agreement.
 Once negotiations are successful, they oversee the contract closure process, ensuring that all necessary documentation is completed accurately and efficiently.

 6. Collaboration with Internal Teams